heuwerk/UpdateProton/README.md

 # UpdateProton
-This simple shell script checks for the newest version of *Proton-GE-custom* and installs it.
+A simple shell script that checks for and installs the latest version of *GE-Proton*.

 ## Features
-- Check for new versions of *Proton-GE-custom*
+- Check for latest versions of *GE-Proton*
 - Interactive usage
-- Create the required directories if they do not exist
 - Checksum verification
 - Delete all old installed versions, if desired
-- link to GitHub release notes
+- link to release notes
 - POSIX shell compliant
-- Script-Mode

 ## Usage
 Place this script in any user directory and run